We Treat a Range

 Hepatitis means an inflammation of the liver.
 Inflammation causes painful, red swelling and occurs when tissues become injured or infected.
 The inflammation can cause organs to not function properly.

-Ulcerative colitis is a diseases that causes inflammation and ulcers in the lining of the rectum and colon.
+Ulcerative colitis is a disease that causes inflammation and ulcers in the lining of the rectum and colon.